-Jean Bennett and Katherine High: ‘We were lucky we were naive.’
+Jean Bennett and Katherine High: ‘We were lucky we were naive’

-Jean Bennett and Katherine High say they faced dozens of challenges on the way to discovering the first and only approved gene therapy for inherited disease in the United States — and creating a path for genetic treatments for blindness and other devastating diseases.
+Jean Bennett and Katherine High said they faced dozens of challenges on the way to discovering the first and only approved gene therapy for inherited disease in the United States — and creating a path for genetic treatments for blindness and other devastating diseases.

-They begin with a slide show.
+They began their presentation with a slide show.

 And the facts.

-This is the result of their work.
+This was the result of their work.